Interference-Aware Opportunistic Random Access in Dense IoT Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently}, random access in wireless communications is receiving growing attention due to the fast development of machine-type communications (MTC) and Internet of Things (IoT) networks with the necessity of a relatively low protocol overhead and high spectral efficiency \cite{rajandekar2015survey, Bockelmann2016}.
-For several decades, various random access protocols have been developed based on ALOHA and its variation with carrier sensing \cite{Bertsekas1992}.
+Recently, the use of random access in wireless communications has received considerable attention along with the rapid development of machine-type communications (MTC) and Internet of Things (IoT) networks due to the necessity of a relatively low protocol overhead and high spectral efficiency \cite{rajandekar2015survey, Bockelmann2016}.
+For several decades, a variety of random access protocols have been implemented based on ALOHA and its variants with carrier sensing \cite{Bertsekas1992}.
 In MTC and IoT networks, transmission activity of vast devices tends to be irregular and unpredictable with short packets \cite{rajandekar2015survey}.
-Under the assumption of such a traffic pattern, state-of-the-art media access control (MAC) protocols such as carrier-sense multiple access with collision avoidance (CSMA/CA) are not suitable because of a great volume of protocol overheads \cite{durisi2016toward}, and rather uncoordinated random access protocols that incur much less protocol overheads (e.g., slotted ALOHA) become favorable.
-However, the major problem of slotted ALOHA is its low MAC layer efficiency.
+Under the assumption of such a traffic pattern, instead of state-of-the-art media access control (MAC) protocols (e.g., carrier-sense multiple access with collision avoidance (CSMA/CA)), rather simple uncoordinated random access protocols (e.g., slotted ALOHA) that incur much less protocol overheads become favorable, where protocol overheads correspond to the waiting time before users access the channel due to the channel sensing and random backoff (BO) in CSMA/CA. However, the major problem of slotted ALOHA is its low MAC layer efficiency.
 To overcome this problem, there have already been research efforts on improving the MAC throughput by introducing coded slotted ALOHA \cite{paolini2015coded} and cooperative slotted ALOHA for multi-cell random access environments \cite{jakovetic2015cooperative}.